galasa-dev/galasa.dev/README.md

 This repository contains the source for the Galasa test automation system homepage.

+If you are interested in the development of Galasa, take a look at the documentation and feel free to post a question on [Spectrum](https://spectrum.chat/galasa?tab=posts) or raise new ideas / features / bugs etc. as issues on [GitHub](https://github.com/galasa-dev/projectmanagement).

 ## Getting started

 To use the site locally, follow the following instructions: